shubodaya/SD-Firewall-for-Automotive-ECU/README.md

 sudo sbt "runMain tel.schich.virtualecu.Main vcan5 icu.yaml"
 sudo sbt "runMain tel.schich.virtualecu.Main vcan6 adas.yaml"
 ```
+> **Note:** You can test one scenario at a time.
+Make sure to run either Scenario 1 or Scenario 2 in separate sessions to avoid conflicts between shared and dedicated vCAN interfaces.

 9. Run the firewall script:
 Again, open a separate terminal tab to run the firewall:
 ```